paquettm/PHP_Guide/README.md

 - MySQL: a relational database management system, to maintain databases
 - PHP: the PHP interpreter module

-These ~AMP stacks~ are often called *LAMP* stack when they run on Linux and *WAMP* stacks on Windows.
+These AMP stacks are often called *LAMP* stacks when they run on Linux and *WAMP* stacks on Windows.
 *XAMPP* is such an AMP stack that is available for Linux, Windows, and Mac OS.
 XAMPP contains the software listed above and more, and is available from [apachefriends.org](https://www.apachefriends.org/).